 The goal of this project was to identify an album that I found to be especially intriguing or valuable, whose visual design was lacking.
 I was then tasked with creating a new visual language based on the concepts and themes of the album, and to present that language through an album cover, posters, Spotify assets, and Instagram posts.

+Album SelectionWarm on a Cold Night is one of my favorite albums of all time, so when given the assignment of redesigning an album of our choice, it was the natural candidate.
 While I am not completely opposed to the current visuals of the album, I do think there could be improvement.
 From some research on the decisions behind the album design, it seems that the Japanese characters are purely aesthetic and, in that sense, I don’t think they contribute much to the album overall.

 In order to gain a better understanding of the content, concepts, and themes of the album, a mind map was completed while listening to each track.
 On this map I noted majors themes of each song, capturing the main idea.
 While completing this map I realized most of the songs were about love in some way: feeling grateful, longing, reluctance, physical distance, and feeling inadequate are just a few.